ccortez288/Coding-Projects/README.md

-# SDSU-Projects
+# Coding Projects
-Projects and code that I have developed for my classes in my years at State.
+The projects in this repository include school assignments and personal endeavors.
-These have been done in several languages for several different purposes.
+They range from several languages and for several different purposes.